Fitting quantum noise models to tomography data: Reconstructing perturbed degenerate eigenspaces

-The pseudo-code for the case of degenerate, positive real eigenvalues is given by \cref{alg:construct_basis_real}.
-It follows a similar idea to \cref{alg:construct_basis_complex}, with some additional processing to account for the possibility of self-adjoint eigenvectors.
-The equation to solve in order to obtain a basis with the correct hermiticity-preserving structure is

-again for $\{\alpha_j\}_j$ and $\{\beta_j\}_j$.
-As in the previous case, if $\mathrm{Nullity}(A)$ is equal to the dimension of the degenerate eigenspace then there is a hermiticity-preserving basis which spans the eigenspace given by

-However, now the basis may include self-adjoint eigenvectors, as well as hermitian conjugate eigenvectors.
-These need to be treated separately in the next stage of the pre-processing.

-To verify if the $i^{\mathrm{th}}$ basis-vector is self-adjoint we check whether $\alpha^{(i)}_j - \beta^{(i)}_j < p$, for all $ j$.
-If the total number of non-self-adjoint basis vectors is even, the algorithm returns two sets of basis vectors -- the self-adjoint set and the non-self-adjoint set.
-If the total number of non-self-adjoint basis vectors is odd, the algorithm finds the non-self-adjoint basis vector for which $\sum_j \alpha^{(i)}_j - \beta^{(i)}_j$ is minimised, and returns this with the set of self-adjoint basis vectors instead of the non-self-adjoint set.

 Note that there is an infinite number of possible basis choices which respect the hermiticity-preserving structure, and which basis is chosen will affect the distance to the closest Lindbladian.
 To handle this, we use a randomised construction to generate $r$ bases satisfying the hermiticity-preserving property, and we run the convex optimisation algorithm on each one, keeping the optimal result.
-The number of random bases, $r$, is an input to \cref{alg:MAIN}.
-Running the algorithm with higher $r$ will give a better result (numerical results on degenerate 1- and 2-qubit channels are given in \cref{sec:examples}).
+Clearly, running the algorithm with higher values for~$r$ will give a better fit~(cfr.~\cref{sec:examples}).~

-The algorithm to prepare a random basis is given in \cref{alg:construct_basis_random}.
-It takes as input $M$, lists indicating the indices of eigenvectors associated to each degenerate eigenvalue $\{sl_\lambda \mid \mathrm{for \ degenerate \ \lambda}\}$, and the bases constructed by \cref{alg:construct_basis_complex} and \cref{alg:construct_basis_real}.
-It returns a random choice of basis, $S$.
-In order to build $S$, \cref{alg:construct_basis_random} checks whether $i$ is in any of the $sl_\lambda$ for each $i \in \mathrm{dim}(M)$.
-If it isn't, we set the $i^{\mathrm{th}}$ column of $S$ equal to the $i^{\mathrm{th}}$ eigenvector of $M$.
-If it is we check whether the $i^{\mathrm{th}}$ column needs to be constructed randomly from either self-adjoint basis vectors or non-self-adjoint basis vectors; or whether it needs to be obtained by conjugating another column.

-For $\lambda$ real, which columns are produced randomly (from self-adjoint or non-self-adjoint basis vecors) and which are found via conjugation is arbitrary.
-For $\lambda$ complex, either all columns associated to $\lambda$ are constructed randomly, or all are retrieved by conjugating the basis vectors associated to $\lambda^\ast$.
-This is determined by which order $sl_\lambda$ and $sl_{\lambda^\ast}$ are given as input to \cref{alg:construct_basis_complex}.
-If the column needs to be prepared randomly then we generate $|sl_\lambda|$ random seeds $\kappa_j$.
-The $i^{\mathrm{th}}$ column of $S$ is then

-where $v_j$ are the hermiticity-structure preserving basis vectors associated with $\lambda$, and the sum is over either all self-adjoint or all non-self-adjoint basis vectors.
-If the column needs to be obtained by conjugation we find which column it is conjugate to, denoted $k$, and the $i^{\mathrm{th}}$ column of $S$ is then given by

-The final step of preprocessing is to compute $R = SMS^{-1}$ for each random basis.
-We then run the convex optimisation algorithms (see \cref{sec:optimisation}) on each $R$, and output the optimal result.